alissonrubim/aws-nodejs-lambda-executer/README.md

 # aws-nodejs-lambda-executer
-A project to execute your NodeJs lambda locally
+A project to execute your NodeJs lambda locally.

+## How it works
+I use ts-node to build the lambda code and execute it.
+I also simulate the enviroment with a .tmp folder that you can use to store/manipulate files during execution.

+To execute a lambda, you create a configuration file called Injetor.
+This file will contain informations to run the lambda.

 ## Configuration